facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 11. Publish documentation.

-# What are the hard skills needed by a tech writer?
+# What are the hard skills needed by a technical writer?

 As mentioned earlier, hard skills change by industry.
 However, **in general** for a technical writer it is helpful to:
 - Know how to use **CMSs and text editing tools** that are specific to technical writing (e.g. Flare, Paligo, Confluence, ClickHelp, Oxygen, FrameMaker, etc.)